 Have you ever heard the phrase “out of sight, out of mind?”
 That phrase wasn’t just a figure of speech when you were a young baby.
 When things were not in your range of vision, they didn’t exist anymore.
 At some point, this probably made you cry.
 Your mom and dad walked out of your nursery and appeared to be gone forever!
 While this lack of understanding could cause some cries and confusion, it’s all a part of your cognitive development.
 This issue is resolved when babies develop object permanence.

 What Is Object Permanence?

-The Blanket And Ball Study
+Piaget's Blanket And Ball Study

 Eventually, babies figure out that the adult under the blanket still exists.
 But when does that happen?

 That was the question Jean Piaget sought to answer in the 1960s as he developed his Theory of Cognitive Development.
 Object permanence is a major development, especially when you consider that it develops at some point while a child is still an infant.
 Knowing that things outside of our sight still exist is key to understanding the world around us.

 So Piaget set up a study, now known as “The Blanket and Ball study.”
 The study was simple.
 He put a ball in front of infants of varying ages and placed a blanket over them while they were watching.
 Then he observed the children.
 If the children looked for the ball, under the blanket or otherwise, they were said to have developed object permanence.
 These children had a “mental representation” of the ball, so it still existed to them.
 If the children hadn’t made an attempt to look for the ball, they might not have developed object permanence yet.
 The ball simply didn’t exist anymore.

 From his research, Piaget determined that kids developed object permanence by the time they were eight months old.
 Eight months old is early.
 The child is still in the first stage of cognitive development, the sensorimotor stage.
 More specifically, the child is probably in the third substage of the first stage of cognitive development: the secondary circular reactions stage of the sensorimotor stage.